 Club memberships above the 120 level receive a Season Pass for home sporting events each year the club membership amount is received.

 HLA Alumni Scholarship Endowment Established

 A scholarship endowment to assist students has been established.
-Reunion classes have opportunity to contribute to this endowment.
-This endowment will be supported by HLA alumni, with scholarships from this endowment to be awarded.
+Reunion classes have the opportunity to contribute to this endowment.
+This endowment will be supported by HLA alumni, with scholarships from this endowment to be awarded to certain students.
 Thank you to all alumni classes who will contribute to this very worthy cause.